 Facebook has dedicated ad formats for lead generation.

-While AdWords allows you to target highly qualified leads, social advertising on Facebook, Twitter and other networks tends to generate traffic with a lower buying intent.
+While Google Ads allows you to target highly qualified leads, social advertising on Facebook, Twitter and other networks tends to generate traffic with a lower buying intent.
 That may not sound too appealing right now but think of it this way: would you rather nurture those lead until they’re ready to buy (with you) or let them go to one of your competitors later on?

 The only way to really maximise your conversion rates, ROI and everything else that matters in marketing is to play the long game with “low-quality” leads and make sure it’s your business they turn to when the time comes.